 - Apply Even Pressure: Gently pry, moving along the edges.
 The goal is to release any hooks or catches without damaging the cabinet or drawer.
 This method requires patience and a light touch to avoid dents or bent metal.

-Remember, the key to successful DIY repair is patience and systematic troubleshooting.
+the key to successful DIY repair is patience and systematic troubleshooting.
 Forcing a drawer can often cause more damage than good.

 Preventing Future Drawer Jams